image

 EZH2 and cancer progression

-Targeting the EZH2 cascade is a potential novel direction in cancer.4 EZH2 is an epigenetic regulator of genes and is implicated in the initiation and proliferation of cancer cells.1,2 With a role in certain lymphomas and lung, breast, ovarian, and prostate cancer, EZH2 may be involved in a broad range of solid and hematological malignancies.1,5 By epigenetic silencing of tumor suppressor genes and activating the androgen receptor signaling pathway, EZH2 may drive cancer growth.4,6,7
+Targeting the EZH2 cascade is a potential novel direction in cancer research.
+EZH2 is implicated in the initiation and proliferation of cancer cells.
+With a role in certain lymphomas and lung, breast, ovarian, and prostate cancer, EZH2 may be involved in a broad range of solid and hematological malignancies.1,2,4,5 By epigenetic silencing of tumor suppressor genes and activating the androgen receptor (AR) signaling pathway, EZH2 may drive cancer growth.4,6,7

 video_id